calvh/datasense/README.md

 # DataSense

 A data analysis tool built on the MERN stack as a proof of concept.
 Currently supports uploading of CSV files containing X-Y data pairs and performs simple linear regression.
-Click [here](https://data--sense.herokuapp.com) for implementation on Heroku.
+Click [here](https://data--sense.herokuapp.com) to view the implementation on Heroku.

 ## Usage